 These are a few of the farms where you can pick your own or purchase apples:

-- Chudleigh’s in Halton Hills – for the 2021 season, the farm is having day specific tickets with time slots (three hours) that must be purchased online in advance.
+- Chudleigh’s in Halton Hills – for the 2023 season, the orchard is open every day for apple picking.
+The farm has day specific tickets with a three hour time slot and tickets must be pre-purchased in advance online before arrival.
 Admission fee includes full access to the farm and activities.
 Check site for harvest calendar.

-- Downey’s Farm in Caledon – no reservation required.
-No entrance fee, however, they ask that a minimum of $8 of apples be picked per person.
+- Downey’s Farm in Caledon – no reservation required – open daily 9:30-5:30.
+No entrance fee, however, they require that a minimum of $8.50 of apples be picked per person.
 Check site for harvest calendar.

-- Pingle’s Farm Market in Hampton – check website for dates and admission pricing.
-Weekday tickets Tuesday-Thursday are for apple picking only.
-Weekend tickets Friday-Sundayn include hay rides and giant corn maze.
+- Pingle’s Farm Market in Hampton – open Tuesday – Sunday – check website for dates and admission pricing.
+General admission tickets include access to the pick-your-own fields and orchard, Pingle’s Playland and wagon rides.

-- The Apple Orchard in rural Hamilton – no reservations required but check website for dates, admission pricing and Covid-19 restrictions.
+- The Apple Orchard in rural Hamilton – no reservations required but check website for dates and admission pricing.
+Wagon rides, corn maze, play area, walking trails and more.
 Pumpkin and squash picking also available.
+Visitors are encouraged to bring reusable bags.

-- Carl Laidlaw Orchards in Brampton – no reservations required but check website for dates, admission pricing and Covid-19 restrictions.
+- Carl Laidlaw Orchards in Brampton – Open every weekend in September and October – no reservations required but check website for dates and admission pricing.

 3. Shop at a Farmer’s Market